rails/rails/guides/source/configuring.md

 * `config.action_controller.permit_all_parameters` sets all the parameters for mass assignment to be permitted by default.
 The default value is `false`.

+* `config.action_controller.raise_on_unexpected_params` enables raising an exception if paramets that are not explicitly permitted are found.
+The default value is `true` in development and test environments, `false` otherwise.

 ### Configuring Action Dispatch

 * `config.action_dispatch.session_store` sets the name of the store for session data.
 The default is `:cookie_store`; other valid options include `:active_record_store`, `:mem_cache_store` or the name of your own custom class.